Eugene Messler

 Eugene Lawrence Messler (April 6, 1873 – March 1, 1950) was an American football player and coach and businessman.
-He played at the tackle position for Yale's 1891, 1892, and 1893 championship teams, coached the 1894 Centre football team, and was the player-coach on the Duquesne Country and Athletic Club professional football teams from 1895 to 1897.
+He played at the tackle position for Yale's 1891, 1892, and 1893 championship teams, coached the 1894 Centre football team, and played on the Duquesne Country and Athletic Club professional football teams from 1895 to 1897.
 He was the general superintendent of Jones and Laughlin Steel Company's Pittsburgh coke ovens and blast furnaces from approximately 1899 to 1911 and the president of the Eureka Fire Brick Company for many years commencing in 1907.

 Early years

 Born in Allegheny, Pennsylvania (now part of Pittsburgh) in 1873, Messler was the son of Thomas D. Messler (1834–1893), an executive with the Pennsylvania Railroad, and Maria Remsen (Varick) Messler.
 He was educated in the Allegheny schools and later at the Shady Side Academy.

 Messler enrolled at the Sheffield Scientific School at Yale University in 1891.
 He played college football on Yale's freshman and varsity football team in 1891.
 He played at the tackle position under Yale's head coach Walter Camp and was a member of Camp's undefeated 1892 Yale team.
 In his final year at Yale, he played for the 1893 Yale team.
 In the three years that Messler played football for Yale, the teams were recognized as national champion each year, compiled an overall record of 36–1, and outscored opponents by a total of 1,247 to 12.
 Messer also competed on the Yale crew, served as class president for two years, and graduated in 1894 with a degree in mechanical engineering.